Fundamentals Class (includes Weapon Techniques)

 Q. Can women train at Nippon Kan?

-- Since the practice of Aikido relies more on technique than strength, we have many women that practice at Nippon Kan; many that have achieved black belt ranking and have played important roles in Nippon Kan’s instruction and activities.
+- Since the practice of Aikido relies more on technique than strength, Aikido is the ideal martials art for women.
+We have many women that practice at Nippon Kan; with a large and growing number who have achieved black belt ranking and have played important roles in Nippon Kan’s instruction and activities.
 So the answer is YES, women are more than welcome to practice at Nippon Kan!

 Q. What is the structure of the Aikido practice at Nippon Kan?